Aerial view of Zurich cityscape with the medieval St. Peter church clock tower and colorful riverside buildings along the Limmat River.

 A central challenge in translational neuroscience is bridging the gap between molecular pathology and clinically meaningful dysfunction.
 I will present a network-centric framework for this problem, using electrophysiological and optical recordings from human iPSC-derived brain assembloids across a progression from neurodevelopmental disease to neurodegeneration.
 Beginning with cortical-subcortical assembloids in Rett syndrome — where two-photon imaging and local field potential recordings first revealed epileptiform network dynamics in MeCP2-deficient circuits — I will trace how this approach has evolved in scope and resolution.
 Work in hippocampal assembloids extended LFP-based analysis to region-specific circuit identity and its disruption in channelopathy.
 More recently, high-density MEA recordings have enabled single-unit resolution in assembloid systems, illuminating network-level mechanisms of anesthetic action and, most strikingly, revealing how tau pathology dismantles ensemble coordination in ways that recapitulate in vivo signatures of neurodegeneration.
 Across these models, a consistent picture emerges: circuit dynamics integrate and amplify molecular and cellular changes, making them a privileged and translationally grounded readout for both disease modeling and therapeutic discovery.

-Dr. Keri Martinowich
+Prof. Keri Martinowich

 Lieber Institute for Brain Development, Baltimore (MD), USA